 Not-as-short Answer: We wrap up the season after what looks like the last nice weekend of the year, but before RTC prepares for the holiday season.
-This means sometime in late October or early November.
+This means sometime in mid or late October.
 We begin again the first week in April.
 We tried starting earlier in the season but it was miserable.
 Besides, what typically happens each spring is that we have our kickoff event, then about eight weeks of straight rained out weekends, in which case we’re almost into summer.
 It’s just not practical to run all year.

 Do you allow clubs to park together?